xpac27/fury/README.md

 INSTALLING:
 -----------
-Clone the repository then type `cmake`, then type `make` and finaly run the generated binary file `./fury`.
+Clone the repository then type `cmake .`, then type `make` and finaly run the generated binary file `./fury`.